 - If the inner layer is made of fabric or a combination of fabric and mesh, it can help to block wind as well as provide additional warmth.

-- Generally more expensive than their single wall equivalents.
+- Often more expensive than their single wall equivalents.

-- Take longer to put up and take down.
+- Takes longer to put up and take down.

-- Use up more space in your pack.
+- Uses up more space in your pack.